NREL/resstock/docs/source/workflow_outputs.rst

 Component loads represent the estimated contribution of different building components to the annual heating/cooling building loads.
 The sum of component loads for heating (or cooling) will roughly equal the annual heating (or cooling) building load reported above.
-Current component loads disaggregated by Heating/Cooling are:
+Current component loads disaggregated by Heating/Cooling are listed below.

    ================================================= =========================================================================================================
    Type                                              Notes